Penelope Giles SC

 One of her particular areas of interest is the interface between the law and medicine.
 She has acted in some major medical disciplinary cases in the State Administrative Tribunal and the Supreme Court.

 Penelope has been a Commissioner of the District Court, President of the Equal Opportunity Tribunal, and a legal member of the Medical Board.
 She is active in professional and community affairs, and mentors junior practitioners.
-She has also tutored in Evidence at the University of Western Australia’s Law School, and is an accredited mediator.
+She has also tutored in Evidence at the University of Western Australia’s Law School.